-MONITORING ACTIVITIES PROCESS
+200.02 MONITORING ACTIVITIES PROCESS

-Each Local County Social Service Agency and stand-alone Child Support Agency will have an on-site fiscal monitoring at least once each state fiscal year.
-Beginning in April, as the County Single Audits are received, the FCM's will complete an annual risk assessment.
+Each Local County Social Service Agency and stand-alone Child Support Agency will have a fiscal monitoring at least once each state fiscal year.
+A risk assessment is completed annually by the Fiscal Compliance Monitors.
 The risk assessment will be used to establish the upcoming state fiscal year monitoring schedule and determine if adjustments to the current schedule is needed or if an additional monitoring is necessary.
-Local County Social Service Agencies and stand-alone Child Support Agencies will be notified via e-mail prior to each Budget Office fiscal monitoring visit with a list of information required.
-The monitoring will review two month's data that will be randomly selected by the FCM.
-The review period may be reduced to one month if there were no findings on both the prior two monitoring and county single audits.
+All counties will be monitored annually either on-site or virtually with a minimum of one on-site every three years.
+Local County Social Service Agencies and stand-alone Child Support Agencies will be notified via e-mail prior to each fiscal monitoring visit with a list of information required.
+The monitoring will review two months for all counties/agencies.
+Months to be monitored will be randomly selected by the Fiscal Compliance Monitor.
 The 12 month monitoring timeline is subject to adjustment due to factors such as staffing, schedule conflicts, or other uncontrollable events.

-Fiscal monitoring will consist of Administrative reimbursement from Federal and State fund sources: Food and Nutrition Services, Medicaid, Health Choice, Child Support Services, Work First (TANF funding for this monitoring are the Federal and County dollars in the Work First Block Grant), LIHEAP/CIP, Foster Care Title IV-E Administration, Adoption Assistance IV-E Administration, and Social Services Block Grant (SSBG) Administration.
+Fiscal monitoring will consist of Administrative reimbursement from Federal and State fund sources: Food and Nutrition Services, Medicaid, Health Choice, CCDF (Child Care and Development Fund), Child Support Services, Work First (TANF funding for this monitoring are the Federal and County dollars in the Work First Block Grant), LIHEAP/CIP, Foster Care Title IV-E Administration, Adoption Assistance IV-E Administration, and Social Services Block Grant (SSBG) Administration, and any other programs deemed necessary.
 These fund sources are selected by their CFDA number as some of these have multiple coding options.
 State Funds for this monitoring are those State dollars in the administration of Child Welfare and Adult Services with multiple coding options.
 This review will monitor how the county reported applicable cost for reimbursement only and will not monitor the individual client's eligibility.

 The monitoring consists of direct staff cost and purchased/contract or non-direct staff cost.
 Direct staff cost is reported on Part I-A, B, or C of the DSS-1571.
 Except for Child Support agents, all direct staff time is reported within the Services Information System (SIS).
-Each county imports the data from the state directly in to the Time and Effort Calculation program within the NC-CoReLS fiscal reporting software utilized by the counties to submit their monthly expenditures for reimbursement.
-For the fund sources monitored, the FCM will review the Worker Effort Detail Audit Report generated by NC-CoReLS to determine if the county has made any modification to the imported time which is not subject to a monthly Penetration Rate.
-For time that has been modified, the FCM will determine if the adjustment(s) are allowable and if required, verify supporting documentation is on file.
-The FCM will also review the monthly Penetration Rates that are applicable to direct staff time to ensure the correct rates and eligible fund sources are within the NC-CoReLS system.
-Should the FCM find incorrectly reported time, a sample of 5% of the affected staff or a minimum of five staff charged to the specific program funding area will be used to determine the extent of the error.
+Each county imports the data from the state directly into NC-CoReLS fiscal reporting software utilized by the counties to submit their monthly expenditures for reimbursement.
+For the fund sources monitored, the Fiscal Compliance Monitor will review the Worker Effort Detail Audit Report generated by NC-CoReLS to determine if the county has made any modification to the imported time which is not subject to a monthly Penetration Rate.
+For time that has been modified, the Fiscal Compliance Monitor will determine if the adjustment(s) are allowable and if required, verify supporting documentation is on file.
+The Fiscal Compliance Monitor will also review the monthly Penetration Rates that are applicable to direct staff time to ensure the correct rates and eligible fund sources are within the NC-CoReLS system if the county is not importing from SIS.
+Should the Fiscal Compliance Monitor find incorrectly reported time, a sample of 5% of the affected staff or a minimum of five staff charged to the specific program funding area will be used to determine the extent of the error.
 If the 5% sample is less than five staff, then all staff within the affected program funding will be reviewed.
 Salaries and benefits reported on DSS-1571, Part I will be compared to the County general ledger or other supporting documents.
-Child Support staff, those within a Local County Social Service Agency or Stand-alone Child Support agency do not report staff time within the SIS system.
+Fiscal Compliance Monitors will review staff FTE's and one hundred percent time reporting.